 You need to contact Disability Services as soon as possible so we can update your SSD and forward it to your Faculty for them to distribute it to the relevant teaching staff.

 The Examination Scheduling will implement the modified assessment provisions for formal written exams.
 Students will receive an email from the Exam Office confirming their exam date, time and room details as well as exam provision arrangements.

-If you require to discuss different arrangements, the student needs to contact Disability Services.
+If you need to discuss different arrangements, please contact Disability Services.

 In-class tests arrangements need to be made by the Faculty.
 Please discuss your exam provision requirements with your Module Leader and whether these are required for a particular test.